mo-traor3-ai/gradio-cv-demos/README.md

 4. *Use Case: Process Control* - "Are there two screws included in the packaging?

-## Using the Groundlight Gradio Demo
+## Launching the Groundlight Gradio Demo

 1. Navigate to your chosen working directory.